zachdyerdesign/signature-nurses/faqs.md

 ### When I call, will I talk with a recording or a live person?

 Signature Nurses makes every attempt to be personally available 24/7 to our clients.
 However, because it sometimes seems as if every call comes in at exactly the same time, you might get a message asking you to leave a voice mail.
-Kerry, Mary or Kelli will return your call immediately and work quickly to take care of your staffing needs.
+We will return your call immediately and work quickly to take care of your staffing needs.

 <hr>